roseTech/storycoder.dev/Antheias_Garden_Chapter_3/Antheias_Garden_Chapter_3_Story.md

 # Antheias Garden - Chapter 3

 The pond did not leave her mind, there was something about it, she never experienced herself.
-The lillies were bigger and more colorful than she expected and there where almost too many fishes already in it.
+The lilies were bigger and more colorful than she expected and there where almost too many fishes already in it.
 Did she put too much of her own inner essence into this garden?
 Was it the soil?
 Was the sun different here?
 The breeze from the sea not that far away?
 It would almost be a fishers